D-B-Yesen-Binuwara/Hotel-management-AI-Driven/DOCS/TASK_5_SETUP.md

 ## 📝 Notes

 - OpenAI API key is already configured in your .env file
-- The implementation uses GPT-3.5-turbo for cost efficiency
+- The implementation uses GPT-4o-mini for free tier compatibility
 - Vector embeddings use text-embedding-3-small model
 - All search states are properly managed in Redux
 - Toast notifications provide user feedback